 - Always call 811 before you dig and paint "Locate Area" in white before calling - Don't call 911 for outages call 376-3599.
 OPALCO has a 24/7 call center which handles calls and updates our new outage map (www.opalco.com/outages).
-The local Sherriff Department is updated continually, but does not dispatch for outages. - Please keep shrubs and structures at least 10 feet away from the front side and at least three feet away from all other sides of equipment, monuments, and cable facilities.
+The local Sherriff Department is updated continually, but does not dispatch - from the front side and at least three feet away from all